-The total site area is currently 0.40 ha; allocated for a change of use to residential with 150-230 dwellings.
-Given the size of the site, it is assumed that the residential development onsite will either be high density housing or utilise multistorey flats.
-In any case it is assumed that given the scale of the development it is likely to cover the majority of the site area.
-To reduce the impact on floodplain storage, building footprints and infrastructure should be sited outside of the small area lying within the modelled design flood extent.
-This should in turn reduce the need for compensatory storage which could compromise the land available for development.
+The total site area is currently 0.60 ha; allocated for the development of 41-61 residential dwellings.
+Given the scale of the development, it is likely to cover the majority of the site area, however to reduce the impact on floodplain storage, building footprints and infrastructure should be sited outside of the small area lying within the modelled design flood extent.